NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/zero-code/index.md

 - don't have to wait for native instrumentation
 - don't put burden on the back of the library or framework maintainer

-A common way to take advantage of instrumentation libraries is in combination with OpenTelemetry's auto-instrumentation.
+A common way to take advantage of instrumentation libraries is in combination with OpenTelemetry's automatic instrumentation or also often referred to as 'zero-code' instrumentation.

 In contrast to the API and SDK, auto-instrumentation allows us to dynamically inject observability into the application without having to make changes to the source code.

 Generally speaking, auto-instrumentation is implemented by some kind of agent or runner.
 In this lab, we'll use a Java application to understand what this could look like.

-### byte code manipulation via Java agent
+### Background informatio - byte code manipulation via Java agent

+Before going into the steps to apply the zero-code version of the OpenTelemetry Java agent to our sample application, we have a short look on how this concept works under the hood in general.

+The following snippet of Java code shows how an instrumentation can be passed to a given Java application.

 ```java
 public class MyAgent {
     public static void premain(String agentArgs, Instrumentation inst) {